dstroot/blog-next/_posts/2021-10-08-make-meetings-disappear.md

 Bloomberg - the company - installed a framed New Yorker cartoon in every conference room in its New York headquarters that reads: “I know we didn’t accomplish anything, but that’s what meetings are for.”

-Bloomberg employees said there seems to be an endless drag of meetings, making it impossible to book a conference room in the building.
+Bloomberg employees said there is an endless drag of meetings, making it impossible to book a conference room in the building.
 Some concluded that Bloomberg — the man — had the cartoons placed in the conference rooms to “discourage pointless meetings.”

 ### Agreeing with Mr. Bloomberg